Bogdan-Branzaniuc/Tundorul/README.md

   * Towards the end of the project Reuben stepped down from Code Institute.
 On this regard I am thanking him for the previous help and his work as a mentor in this time.
   * Brian Helped me a lot towards the end of the project, knowing how to press the Turbo Button

-## My brother for trusting me with his brand and immage
+## Tundorul
+  * for offering me the opportunity to build my project around his business.

+## Student Care Team
+  * For giving me the needed help and responding quickly to my requests.